 In addition I have also met Mr Furutan and Mr Collis Featherstone in Karachi.
 Over the years I have also met William Sears, Mr John Ferraby, Mr Hasan Balyuzi, Mr Zikrullah Khadem, Mr Albert Muhlschlegel and Amatu’l-Bahá Rúhíyyih Khanum.
-I saw Amatu’l-Bahá in India in 1988 during the dedication of the Indian temple near New Delhi, and at various gatherings in London.
+I saw Amatu’l-Bahá in India in 1986 during the dedication of the Indian temple in New Delhi, and at various gatherings in London.
 The last occasion I saw her was in September 1995 when, along with Mrs Violette Nakhjavani, she came to celebrate the 50th anniversary of the Faith in Portugal.
 Years later, I was fortunate to receive a copy of a limited edition of The Priceless Pearl.
 It was one of only 1550 copies printed, and was signed by the author herself.
 I was not fortunate enough to meet Shoghi Effendi, but I received and still retain a receipt dated 31st March 1952 thanking me for a donation towards the construction of the Shrine of the Bab on Mount Carmel.
 Although unable to attend the beloved Guardian’s funeral in London in 1957, I did attend a memorial meeting in Karachi.

 I worked in various locations in the UK as Senior House Officer (SHO) in medicine, as follows: